Delivery of Marijuana Defense Attorney in Texas

 Being charged with the delivery of marijuana in Texas is a serious legal matter that can lead to severe penalties, including jail time and hefty fines.
 At Tisdell Law Firm, we understand the complexities of Texas marijuana laws and are committed to protecting your rights.
 Whether you are accused of delivering a small amount or facing felony charges, our experienced defense attorneys can help build a strong case on your behalf.

-Understanding Marijuana Delivery Charges
+Understanding Marijuana Delivery Charges in Texas

 In Texas, marijuana delivery is illegal under Texas Health and Safety Code § 481.120.
 The severity of the charges depends on the amount of marijuana involved and whether money or compensation was exchanged.